Deep ReLU neural network approximation in Bochner spaces and applications to parametric PDEs: Approximation in Bochner spaces with Gaussian measure

 Then we have that for any $\eta \in \NN$,

 where

 \end{lemma}

-This summability result leads to significant improvements of the convergent rate in the case when the component functions $\psi_j$ have limited overlaps such as splines, finite elements or wavelet bases (for details, see \cite{BCDM17}).
+This weighted $\ell_2$-summability result leads to significant improvements of the convergence rate in the case when the component functions $\psi_j$ have limited overlaps such as splines, finite elements or wavelet bases (for details, see \cite{BCDM17}).
+Our result for the solution $u$ to the parametric elliptic PDEs \eqref{ellip} with lognormal inputs \eqref{lognormal} is read as follows.